 The quarter gallon mark is a good goal to hit and you should fill the tank up when you see that you are getting there.
 The type of gas is important too.
 If your vehicle needs premium or diesel gas, do not try to cut costs by using regular unless you want to mess up your engine.
 Most cars these days can run perfectly fine on regular gas, and putting premium gasoline in a car that takes regular does not do much to boost the gas mileage.

 Slowing down is a great start, but it isn’t all that realistic if you’re driving on the highway.
 That’s where cruise control can be useful!
-You can select a speed that you want your vehicle to travel at without even having to touch the gas pedal.
+You can select the speed that you want your vehicle to travel at without even having to touch the gas pedal.
 So, why does this make a difference?

 Without even realizing it, the pressure of your foot on the gas pedal is always changing.
 So, each time you hit a bump, pothole, or your foot relaxes, you’re causing the engine to rev at a different pace.
 Cruise control helps to take all the guesswork out of maintaining your speed and improve your gas mileage!